Cover of Candide

 Candide is the supreme masterpiece of Enlightenment wit, a satirical novella that demolishes Leibnizian philosophical optimism — the doctrine that this is "the best of all possible worlds" — with devastating comic precision.
 Through the hapless adventures of its naive protagonist, Voltaire exposes the absurdity of abstract metaphysical consolation in the face of real human suffering, arriving at the famous injunction to "cultivate our garden" as the only honest response to a chaotic and often cruel world.

-Written in the aftermath of the catastrophic Lisbon earthquake of 1755, which killed tens of thousands and shook European confidence in divine providence, Candide was published in 1759 and immediately became one of the most widely read and discussed texts of the Enlightenment.
+Dating from the aftermath of the catastrophic Lisbon earthquake of 1755, which killed tens of thousands and shook European confidence in divine providence, Candide was published in 1759 and immediately became a widely read and discussed texts of the Enlightenment.
 Leonard Bernstein adapted it as a celebrated musical in 1956, and the work remains the most famous and accessible expression of Enlightenment skepticism and humanism.

 The Enlightenment, c.
 1725-1762